The future of healthcare looks promising with emerging SaaS trends and technologies.

 The cloud solution can offer a security-enhanced environment for web-based services and the deployment of cloud applications.

 Have you heard of micro-SaaS?
 Well, micro-SaaS companies are usually run by small teams with as few as two employees.

 The products typically offered by such companies include complimentary add-ons to current developments and existing platforms.
 However, the add-ons are quite appealing, as they help improve missing features and enhance the current SaaS products.

-You can look out for such miniature SaaS offerings in 2022 and beyond.
+You can look out for such miniature SaaS offerings.
 According to a Spok survey, around 63% of polled hospitals utilized six or more SaaS applications.

 Now, that’s quite encouraging.
 As a healthcare business owner, you may want to consider using micro-SaaS and enjoy the benefits.

 Edge computing applications will immensely benefit the medical industry.
 Edge computing places data centers closer to the points of actual use.
 It requires fog computing for its implementation, which is a standard that governs its workings.

 The equation is quite analogous to SaaS, so fog helps edge computing just as the cloud helps SaaS.
 A decentralized form of IT architecture can facilitate the running of networks, computing functions, and storage between the end devices and cloud data centers.

 Edge computing is poised to become a must-have data generation machine for healthcare Big Data.
 According to Forrester, nearly 27% of global telecom decision-makers have stated their intent to expand or use edge computing in their operations.